mozilla-conduit/conduit-docs/phabricator-user.rst

 Using git-cinnabar
 ******************

 We have developed a special version of ``arc`` for ``git-cinnabar``.
 It has been created to map commit hashes between Mercurial and Git.
 This allows patching a Diff which has been created with ``git-cinnabar`` into Mercurial repository and vice versa.

-Please install the Arcanist as described in :ref:`quick-start` with a change to the location of the arcanist repository::
+Please install Arcanist as described in :ref:`setting-up-arcanist` with a change to the location of the arcanist repository::